Steve Leone, Associate Editor, RenewableEnergyWorld.com

 June 27, 2012 | 3 Comments

-While a strategy of unity wasn't able to ward off tariffs during a recent trade investigation of Chinese solar products entering the United States, a similar approach could prove to be far more fruitful under European Union trade rules.
+New Hampshire, USA -- While a strategy of unity wasn't able to ward off tariffs during a recent trade investigation of Chinese solar products entering the United States, a similar approach could prove to be far more fruitful under European Union trade rules.

 For months, a vocal and determined group of mostly American-based solar companies pleaded its case that penalties against Chinese solar cell and panel manufacturers would harm the growing U.S. market.
 The Coalition for Affordable Solar Energy (CASE) made lots of headlines, but ultimately it found itself on the losing end of Department of Commerce rulings that set steep tariffs against those low-cost Chinese products feeding the American market.